uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 What could we do to represent more colours?

-- If we want each pixel to be able to show more colours other than black and white then we need to use more numbers (or binary digits) to represent the colour of each pixel.
+- If we want each pixel to be able to show more colours other than black and white then we need to use more numbers (i.e. more binary digits) to represent the colour of each pixel.
   This will be explored in future lessons.